 COVID-19 pandemic: In January 2020, the Secretary of the U.S. Department of Health and Human Services (HHS) declared a national public health emergency due to a novel strain of coronavirus (COVID-19).
 In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic.
 The resulting measures to contain the spread and impact of COVID-19 have adversely affected the District's results of operations.
 As a result of the COVID-19 pandemic, federal and state governments have passed legislation, promulgated regulations and taken other administrative actions intended to assist health care providers in providing care to COVID-19 and other patients during the public health emergency.
 Sources of relief include the Coronavirus Aid, Relief and Economic Security Act (the CARES Act), which was enacted on March 27, 2020.
-During the year ended September 30, 2022, the District was the beneficiary of these stimulus measures.
+During the year ended September 30, 2023, the District was the beneficiary of these stimulus measures.
 The District's accounting policies for the recognition of these stimulus monies are described below.

-CARES Act and PHSSEF Funding: The District received approximately \$3,176,790 in payments through the Public Health and Social Services Emergency Fund (the PHSSEF) in both general and targeted distributions in fiscal year 2022.
-In fiscal years 2022, approximately \$2,612,477 of the PHSSEF payments qualified as reimbursement for expenses and was recognized as CARES Act funding revenues in the financial statements.
-The District recognizes grant payments as income when there is reasonable assurance the District has complied with the conditions associated with the grant.
+CARES Act and PHSSEF Funding: In fiscal year 2023, approximately \$738,400 of the Public Health and Social Services Emergency Fund (the PHSSEF) payments qualified as reimbursement for expenses and was recognized as CARES Act funding revenues in the financial statements.
+The District recognizes grant payments as income when there is reasonable assurance the District has complied with the conditions and eligibility requirements associated with the grant.
 The District's estimates could change materially in the future based on operating performance or COVID-19 activities at individual locations, as well as the evolving grant compliance guidance provided by the government.